Plus500 Review

 Apple iOS App | Yes |

-Platforms overview: Plus500’s web trading platform continues to be refined, and features pre-defined watchlists, the ability to add alerts on client sentiment data, and an economic calendar that displays related news powered by Dow Jones, and instrument information from Yahoo Finance that appears when viewing a given symbol.
+Platforms overview: Plus500’s web trading platform continues to be refined, and features both pre-defined and customizable watchlists, the ability to add alerts on client sentiment data, and an economic calendar that displays related news powered by Dow Jones, and instrument information from Yahoo Finance that appears when viewing a given symbol.

 ---|---|